 If you’re a foodie, San Sebastian has plenty of restaurants offering traditional Spanish cuisine as well as international fare from around the globe.

 You’re sure to find something that suits your tastes!
-Be sure to try pintxos (pronounced peen-chos) — crispy finger foods that are served on small slices of bread called pinxtos barra (pinch-toss bar).
+Be sure to try pintxos — crispy finger foods that are served on small slices of bread called pintxos barra.
 It’s a fun way to sample a wide variety of tapas without filling up too fast!